-How to Renew Your Insurance License in Mississippi
+How To Renew Your License Insurance License In Mississippi

 In Mississippi, insurance licenses expire every two (2) years.
 The expiration will be on the last day of your birth month, biennially, based on the anniversary of your original license year.
 This means that if you were licensed on an even-numbered year, your license will expire on the last day of your birth month in the next even-numbered year.
 Your first renewal period may be shorter than two (2) years.